exploratoria/exploratoria.github.io/exhibits/waves/plane-wave/readme.md

 \\[ \sin ( kx \pm \omega t ) \hspace{.5in} \text{or} \hspace{.5in} \cos ( kx \pm \omega t ) \\]

 where <i>k</i> is the wave number and &omega; is the frequency of the wave.
 The first function is used in the code, with a wave number of one and a frequency equal to the variable named "speed".
+The plus part of the plus-or-minus symbol indicates a wave traveling to the left and the minus part a wave traveling to the right.